 In addition, we believe our ability to complete our initial business combination will be enhanced by our having entered into two separate forward purchase agreements: (i) the Sponsor Forward Purchase Agreement, pursuant to which the applicable forward purchase investors agreed to purchase an aggregate of 13,000,000 Class A ordinary shares and 4,333,333 redeemable warrants for an aggregate purchase price of \$130,000,000 (or at the option of the applicable forward purchase investors, up to an amount not to exceed \$160,000,000), or \$10.00 per one Class A ordinary shares and one-third of one redeemable warrant; and (ii) the Beauty Forward Purchase Agreement, pursuant to which Beauty Ventures agreed to purchase an aggregate of up to 17,300,000 Class A ordinary shares and up to 5,766,667 redeemable warrants, for an aggregate purchase price of up to \$173,000,000 (subject to the below), or \$10.00 per one Class A ordinary share and one-third of one redeemable warrant, in each case, in a private placement to close substantially concurrently with the closing of our initial business combination.
 To the extent that the amounts available from the trust account and other financing (including the Sponsor Forward Purchase Agreement) are sufficient for the cash requirements in connection with our initial business combination, our sponsor may, in its sole discretion, as the managing member of Beauty Ventures, reduce its purchase obligation, up to the full amount, under the Beauty Forward Purchase Agreement.
-The Beauty Forward Purchase Agreement also provides that members of our sponsor or their affiliates will begin to receive a twenty percent (20%) performance fee allocation on the return of the forward purchase securities in excess of the hurdle rate, calculated on the total return generated from forward purchase securities (whether by dividend, transfer or increase in value as measured from date of issuance), when the return of such securities (less the expenses of Beauty Ventures) underlying the Beauty Forward Purchase Agreement exceeds a hurdle rate of five percent (5%) accrued annually until the fifth anniversary of the issuance of such securities.
-In the event of a transfer and subsequent sale of any forward purchase securities prior to such fifth anniversary, the performance fee for the period between such transfer and such fifth anniversary will be calculated based on the proceeds generated by such sale.
+The Beauty Forward Purchase Agreement also provides that members of our sponsor or their affiliates will receive a performance fee allocation when the return on the securities underlying the Beauty Forward Purchase Agreement exceed certain benchmark returns.